mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

  ![](https://github.com/Babusrinivasan76/ebintegrationwithatlas/blob/main/images/16.EBcreateasampleapp10.png)

  d.
 Create the environment with 'eb create'.

          eb create --vpc

+Note: if you want to use the default vpc or not using private link for MongoDB Atlas, use only "eb create".

  a) Enter Environment Name          : default [partner-eb-meanstack-atlas-dev]